slazav/mapsoft2-libs/read_words/Readme.md

  - Words are splitted by SPACE or TAB symbols, or by '\' + NEWLINE sequence.

  - Words can be quoted by " or '.
+Empty words can be created as '' or "".

  - ANSY escape sequences are supported: \a, \b, \f, \n, \r, \t, \v,
    \\, \", \'.
 In addition, symbols #, SPACE and TAB can be escaped.